Rushanksavant/Bridging-chains/README.md

 <br>

 ## How can someone use this?
 - I have developed a Dapp that allows user to use this bridge.
-Link
+Link: https://bridge-eth-bsc.netlify.app/
 - You can email me your ETH/BSC address at rssavant34@gmail.com
 - I will transfer some BTT to your address so that you can play around with the bridge.